PrefectHQ/prefect/docs/concepts/flows.md

 - If an exception is raised directly in the flow function, the flow run is marked as failed.
 - If the flow does not return a value (or returns `None`), its state is determined by the states of all of the tasks and subflows within it.
 In particular, if _any_ task run or subflow run failed, then the final flow run state is marked as failed.
 - If a flow returns a manually created state, it is used as the state of the final flow run.
 This allows for manual determination of final state.
-- If the flow run returns _any other object_, then it is marked as successfully completed.
+- If the flow run returns _any other object_, then it is marked as completed.

 The following examples illustrate each of these cases: